i2p/i2p.www/i2p2www/blog/2022/09/30/SSU2-Transport.draft.rst

 {%- endtrans %}

 {% trans -%}
-The final and most complex protocol to develop in our long upgrade path has been SSU2.
+The last and most complex protocol to develop in our long upgrade path has been SSU2.
 UDP has a very challenging set of assumptions and threat model.
 We first needed to design and roll out three other flavors of Noise protocols, and gain experience and deeper understanding of security and protocol design issues.